Availity/availity-react/packages/icon/README.md

 # @availity/icon

+## ⚠️ Deprecated

+This package is deprecated and no longer actively maintained.
+Future updates are not guaranteed.
+We recommend migrating to [`@availity/element`](https://availity.github.io/element).

+---

 > Simple icon component that is a wrapper for the icons in the availity uikit. **[Icon List](http://availity.github.io/availity-uikit/v4/icons)**

 [![Version](https://img.shields.io/npm/v/@availity/icon.svg?style=for-the-badge)](https://www.npmjs.com/package/@availity/icon)